 You might be wondering if it’s possible to for this π bond to react with a second equivalent of H-Cl.
 The answer is yes.
 [Note – it is possible to just “stop” the reaction at this stage if we use just one equivalent, because the product (alkenyl chloride) is less reactive towards HCl than the starting alkyne].

 Indeed, if we add a second equivalent of H-Cl, it adds to either side of the C-C π bond, giving us the product where two chlorine atoms are on the same carbon.
 By the way, we call this a “geminal” dichloride (think Latin – “gemini” = twins).

 We can also get this product if we simply add two equivalents of H-Cl to the starting alkyne.

 So how might this reaction work?
 In a very similar fashion to how H-Cl adds to alkenes.

 Since carbocations are stabilized to a greater extent by electron releasing alkyl substituents than by hydrogen, the new carbocation will form at the end of the alkyne bearing the carbon substituent.

 However it’s worth pointing out one interesting feature.
-Note that the carbocation in this case bears a chloride ion.
-Since carbocations are electron poor, and chlorine is quite an electronegative element, it’s interesting to point out that the electron releasing ability of the alkyl group [and the ability of chlorine to donate a lone pair to the carbocation] “win out” here over the electron-withdrawing character of chloride ion.
+Note that the carbocation in this case bears a chlorine substituent.
+Since carbocations are electron poor, and chlorine is quite an electronegative element, it’s interesting to point out that the electron releasing ability of the alkyl group [and the ability of chlorine to donate a lone pair to the carbocation] “win out” here over the electron-withdrawing character of the chlorine.